S3-working-group/s3-practical-guide/docs/resolve-objections.md

 ---
 title: "Resolve Objections"
-next_page_title: "Evaluate And Evolve Agreements"
+next_page_title: "Evaluate and Evolve Policies"
-next_page_url: "evaluate-and-evolve-agreements.html"
+next_page_url: "evaluate-and-evolve-policies.html"
-prev_page_title: "Test If Arguments Qualify as Objections"
+prev_page_title: "Test if Arguments Qualify as Objections"
 prev_page_url: "test-arguments-qualify-as-objections.html"
 ---

-<div class="card summary"><div class="card-body">Use the information revealed by an objection to identify ways to evolve proposals, agreements and actions to a good-enough state.
+<div class="card summary"><div class="card-body">Use the information revealed by an objection to identify ways to evolve proposals, policy and actions to a good-enough state.
 </div></div>

 **Table of Contents**